Household HAZARDOUS Waste

 - Wood stains or varnishes

 If generated by a household, these materials are not required to be handled as hazardous waste and can often be placed in your trash.

 *Paint, once completely dried, can be thrown out with normal household trash.
 Adding cat litter to the paint will help dry it out.
-For larger quantities, consider donating to an organization or school.
-For cleaners and pesticides, it is best if placing in the trash that they are kept separated by placing them in different plastic bags.
-However, residents often seek to dispose of their HHW in a more protective manner. (https://www.tceq.texas.gov/p2/hhw)
+For larger quantities of paint, consider donating it to an organization or school.
+For cleaners and pesticides, it is best if placing in the trash, that they are separated into individual plastic bags.
+Some residents seek to dispose of their HHW in a more protective manner, such as a Hazardous Waste Collection.

 Listed below are a few reminders for the HHW event: